MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/session-policy-aad.md

 * [Block malware on upload](#block-malware-on-upload)
 * [Educate users to protect sensitive files](#educate-protect)

+> [!NOTE]
-Note that there is no limit to the number of policies that can be applied.
+> There is no limit to the number of policies that can be applied.

 ## Prerequisites to using session policies